kdr/Video2Recipe/README.md

 1. Push your code to a GitHub repository
 2. Import the project to Vercel
-3. Add your ☁️ CloudGlue API key as an environment variable
+3. Add your ☁️ Cloudglue API key as an environment variable
 4. Deploy!

 ## Usage Examples